 1. Read in a netCDF file¶

-Assuming you have obtained the sample netCDF data file and saved it to an accessible location (e.g. ./sst_s_m_1989_ori-preprocessed.nc'
+Assuming you have obtained the sample netCDF data file and saved it to an accessible location (e.g. ./sst_s_m_1989_ori-preprocessed.nc').

-To read in the netCDF data, we use the cdms2
+To read in the netCDF data, we use the cdms2 module.

 The “Community Data Management System” (cdms) module is specialized for the organization of multi-dimensional, gridded data.
 It is mostly used for the file I/O, and the creation of a data type for storing the netCDF data.

-The following lines open the netCDT file using cdms2.open()
+The following lines open the netCDT file using cdms2.open():

 FILE = './sst_s_m_1989_ori-preprocessed.nc'